vsantjr/IDeepS/Mark/sinnodemg.md

 ## Single Node/Multiple GPUs

 In this configuration, we use only 1 node but all GPUs of this node.
-The submission script is shown below.
+The submission script is shown below and can be accessed [here](../Code/singlemulti.srm).

 ```
 #!/bin/bash